philawhite/philawhite.github.io/Research.md

 #### Submitted Manuscripts
 - **P. White** and E. Porcu, "Towards a Complete Picture of Covariance Functions on Spheres Cross Time." [link](https://arxiv.org/abs/1807.04272)
+- **P. White** and A. Gelfand, "Multivariate Functional Factor Models with Time-varying Clustering." [link](https://arxiv.org/abs/1904.11518)
-- M. Gruen, **P. White**, and B. Hare, "Do veterinarians or the public believe dog breed differ in pain sensitivity." .
+- M. Gruen, **P. White**, and B. Hare, "Do veterinarians or the public believe dog breed differ in pain sensitivity."

 #### Posters and Presentations